butlerlabs/butler-blocks/README.md

 //...
 ```

-## Example Workflow with the Document Labeler
+### Fetch and display document extraction results

-Note: Before fetching data, you'll need to use the core
+Note: Before fetching data, you'll need to use the Butler core product to create a document extraction model, and
-[Butler Product](app.butlerlabs.ai) to create a model, and
+then use the REST APIs to upload documents to that model.

-then use the core API suite to upload a document to that model
+For details on how to get started, check out the [documentation](https://docs.butlerlabs.ai/reference/welcome)

-For more help, check out the [documentation](https://docs.butlerlabs.ai/reference/welcome)
+#### Add the Document Labeler component to your HTML code

 ```html
 <body>